Reconstructing quantum theory from diagrammatic postulates: Related work

 In \cite{selby2017leaks} we showed that leaks must be taken into account when defining purity for general processes in general process theories.
 In particular, in the case of classical theory, this refined definition is essential for purity of the identity process.
-Given this notion of purity we can then define the symmetric purification postulate which holds for both quantum and classical theory.
+Given this notion of purity, we can define the symmetric purification postulate, which holds for both quantum and classical theory.

-It is therefore clear that the essential component of the standard purification postulate in distinguishing quantum and classical theory is the purity of the cup.
-Indeed, we can show that the conjunction of symmetric purification and the existence of a pure cup implies the standard purification postulate.
+The essential component of the standard purification postulate, for distinguishing quantum and classical theory, is the purity of the cup.
+Indeed, we can show that the conjunction of symmetric purification, and the existence of a pure cup, implies the standard purification postulate.

 \begin{proposition} Any theory with symmetric purifications and pure cups satisfies the standard purification postulate. \end{proposition} \proof Firstly we note that given a symmetric purification $F$ of any process $f$, we can bend the `discarded' input into an output using a cup: